 If you’re on the fence about MagicBand Plus, that review should help you determine whether it’s for you.
 Conversely, if you’re incredibly excited about the MagicBand+ coming to California and plan on ordering multiple for everyone in your family, you might not want to read that.
 Sometimes ignorance really is bliss. 😉

-Pricing is unknown for the MagicBand+ at Disneyland Resort, but there’s no reason to believe it’ll differ from Florida.
-That means solid core colors of MagicBand+ will be priced at $34.99 and the premium or limited release designs will cost $44.99 plus tax.
-Of course, this is just at launch.
+Pricing varies for the MagicBand+ at Disneyland Resort.
+For the most part, this means solid core colors of MagicBand+ will be priced at $34.99 and the premium or limited release designs will cost $44.99 plus tax.

 Another important detail is that unlike the current generation of MagicBand 2.0 products, the MagicBand+ must be charged for use.
 It comes with a charger and USB cord, which attaches to the underside of the Mickey head.